NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 In the greek Septuagint, the authoritative text Jesus quoted 80% of the time, this phrase "I am" is written *ἐγὼ εἰμί* (ego eimi).
 Thus "Ego eimi" was a title of God, equivalent to the name Yahweh/Jehovah, since it is the literal meaning of the divine name.
 This is important to understand when reading passages like [John 8:58](#john-858).

+## The Angel of Jehovah

+Angels in the Bible are not necessarily spirit beings of a certain type, but Angel is a job description which means messenger.
+Sometimes God sends spirits as angels.
+But sometimes he comes himself.
+Often when the Bible talks about "the Angel of Jehovah" context tells us that the angel is actually divine, yes, it is Jehovah himself.
+This is a title of the second person of God, the Word, also known as Jesus.

 ## The Cloud Rider

 In the Old Testament, one of the attributes of Jehovah God is that he comes with the clouds.
 This was an attribute of deity in rhe ancient near east. tThe pagan nations around Israel ascribed this to Baal, but the biblical writers polemically insisted that it is Jehovah who comes with the clouds.
 So this idea was deeply embedded in the jewish psyche.
 And when [Daniel 7:13](#daniel-713) says that there will be a "[Son of Man](#the-son-of-man)" coming on the clouds, they realized that somehow Jehovah would be coming in human form as a real human.